Greek cruiser Georgios Averof: Construction and arrival in Greece

 At the beginning of the 20th century, Greece decided to reinforce its fleet, whose ships were fast becoming obsolete due to the rapidly advancing naval technology of the era.
-The navy procured eight destroyers (then a relatively new type of ship) between 1905–1907, but the most important addition was the armored cruiser Georgios Averof.
+The navy procured eight destroyers (then a relatively new type of ship) between 1905 and 1907, but the most important addition was the armored cruiser Georgios Averof.
 Like her Italian sisters Amalfi and Pisa, she was being built at Orlando Shipyards, Livorno, Italy.
 When the Italian government cancelled the third ship of the class due to budgetary concerns, the Greek government immediately stepped in and bought her with a one-third downpayment (ca. 300,000 gold pound sterling), the bequest of a wealthy Greek benefactor, Georgios Averof, whose name she consequently received.

-The Averof was fitted with a combination of Italian engines, French boilers, British guns, and German generators.
+The Averof was fitted out with a combination of Italian engines (Ansaldo type), French boilers (Belleville type), British guns (Armstrong type), and German generators and armor (Krupp type).
 The most discernible difference between the cruiser and her Italian sisters was the shape of her six gun turrets.
 The Averof encased her British-built guns in rounded pillbox-form housings with convex roof plates.
-She was also fitted with a foremast, which her sister-ships did not receive until after the start of the First World War.
+She was also fitted out with a foremast, which her sister-ships did not receive until after the start of the First World War.
+Her stern was also equipped with a balcony (paying homage to the old wooden sailing ships of the Middle Ages and of the Greek War of Independence) and a large ornate nameplate with the coat of arms of the Kingdom of Greece.
+She was even fitted out with a very small Orthodox chapel inside her (initially designed to be a storehouse for ammunition), dedicated to Saint Nicholas, the Patron Saint of sailors.
+And she was finally equipped with a steel ram in her inverted bow (paying homage to the ancient triremes).
 Such was the urgency of the Greek Navy to see the ship in service, that they accepted her with a gouge inside one of the 7.5 in gun barrels.
 This had been caused by the slip of a rifling tool, but Armstrong Whitworth's chief ordnance engineer correctly judged the defect as inconsequential to the weapon's performance and safety.